Logo Futurismo

 Alvaro RP | A humpback whale jumping off the coast of São Miguel Island

-The Azores islands are a whales and dolphins paradise!
-There are about 28 different species of cetacean, with 4 of them resident.
-This means that you can see those all year round: Sperm whales, Risso’s dolphins, Bottlenose dolphins and Common dolphins.
+The Azores islands are a whale and dolphin paradise!
+There are approximately 28 different species of cetaceans, with four of them being resident in the area.
+This means that you can see all of them year-round: Sperm whales, Risso’s dolphins, Bottlenose dolphins, and Common dolphins.

 From March to June, you can see some of the biggest animals in the world passing by the archipelago during their migration.
-Blue whales, Sei whales and fin whales are quite impressive to watch.
+Blue whales, Sei whales, and fin whales are pretty impressive to watch.

-From Ponta Delgada, there are tours every day for whale and dolphin watching.
-Join Futurismo on a boat excursion to try to spot those amazing animals responsibly.
-We have marine biologists onboard and respect strict rules of observation for the wellness of the animals.
+From Ponta Delgada, there are daily tours for whale and dolphin watching.
+Join Futurismo on a boat excursion to responsibly try to spot those amazing animals.
+We have marine biologists on board and adhere to strict observation protocols for the well-being of the animals.

 Hike Rocha da Relva